topherCantrell/computerarcheology/content/Arcade/Phoenix/Code.md

 0056: 36 00           LD      (HL),$00            ; Sound off
 0058: 26 58           LD      H,$58               ; 58xx scroll register
 005A: 36 00           LD      (HL),$00            ; First memory bank
-005C: CD 6B 00        CALL    $006B               ; {code.ClearScreenPlane} Clear the plane
+005C: CD 6B 00        CALL    $006B               ; {code.ClearRAMBank} Clear the bank (includes screen)
 005F: 26 50           LD      H,$50               ; 50xx video register
 0061: 36 01           LD      (HL),$01            ; Second memory bank
-0063: CD 6B 00        CALL    $006B               ; {code.ClearScreenPlane} Clear the plane
+0063: CD 6B 00        CALL    $006B               ; {code.ClearRAMBank} Clear the bank (includes screen)
 0066: 26 50           LD      H,$50               ; 50xx video register
 0068: 36 00           LD      (HL),$00            ; Back to first memory bank
 006A: C9              RET                         ; Done

-; Clear a screen plane (foreground or background)
+; Clear a RAM Bank (bank 0 or 1)
-; Set the lower bit of the video register to pick fore/back.
+; Set the lower bit of the video register to pick the bank before calling.
-; 4000 - 4BF8 (inclusive)
+; 4000 - 4BF8
+; We call this function, which means we don't want to clear the return on the stack.
+; That's why we start clearing at 4BF8 instead of 4BFF.
+; Since screen memory is part of this bank, we are clearing the screen too.
 ;
-ClearScreenPlane:
+ClearRAMBank:
-006B: 21 F8 4B        LD      HL,$4BF8            ; Highest point
+006B: 21 F8 4B        LD      HL,$4BF8            ; Highest point ... skip the top of the stack
 006E: 3E 3F           LD      A,$3F               ; Stop when H reaches 3F
 0070: 36 00           LD      (HL),$00            ; Clear the memory
 0072: 2B              DEC     HL                  ; Point to next